William Renderos

-William Alexander Renderos Iraheta (born 3 October 1971) is a former Salvadoran professional footballer and currently manager.
+William Alexander Renderos Iraheta (born 3 October 1971) is a former Salvadoran professional footballer and currently manager of CD Municipal Limeño.

 Club career

 Renderos started his professional football career at FAS where he would stay for twelve years, except for a short period at Luis Ángel Firpo.

 After playing two years with the Boston Bulldogs of A-League, Renderos signed with Isidro Metapán in 2001, in a squad which also featured the likes of veterans Carlos Castro Borja, Adolfo Menéndez and Guillermo Rivera.

 He then had his final playing stint with Segunda División club Once Lobos, with whom he won promotion to the Primera División de Fútbol de El Salvador in June 2004.

 Coaching career

 Brasilia

 Renderos began his career as a coach with Brasilia of Suchitoto in 2009.

 FAS

 In July 2011 he took the reins at FAS, being his first experience as a coach in a team of the Primera División de Fútbol de El Salvador, after leading Alianza's reserves to the reserve's league title, but was then replaced by Edgar Henríquez.